cityjson/specs/docs/specs.rst

 A City Object:

 - must have one member with the name "geometry", whose value is an array containing 0 or more Geometry Objects.
+More than one Geometry Object is used to have several different levels-of-detail (LoDs) for the same object.
+However, the different Geometry Objects of a given City Object do not have be of different LoDs.
 - may have one member with the name "attributes", whose value is an object with the different attributes allowed by CityGML.
 The attributes differ per City Object, and can be seen either in the `offical CityGML documentation <https://portal.opengeospatial.org/files/?artifact_id=47842>`_ or in the schema of CityJSON (:doc:`specs`).
 Any other attributes can be added with a JSON key-value pair ("owner" in the following is one such attribute), although it is not guaranteed that a parser will read them.